TOP INSTAGRAMMABLE SPOTS IN LEEDS

 Belgrave Music Hall

-Belgrave Music Hall and Canteen is an independent venue with music, art, film and food spread across three floors, including one of Leeds’ most spectacular roof terraces; head their at dusk for a picture perfect view.
+Belgrave Music Hall and Canteen is an independent venue with music, art, film and food spread across three floors, including one of Leeds’ most spectacular roof terraces; head there at dusk for a picture perfect view.

 The Cut and Craft